Oluwateezzy/airbnb-clone-project/README.md

 - **Protect User Data**: Safeguard personal and payment information.
 - **Secure Payments**: Prevent unauthorized transactions and fraud.
 - **Maintain Platform Trust**: Ensures users can trust the platform with their interactions and financial transactions.

+---

+### CI/CD Pipeline

+CI/CD stands for Continuous Integration and Continuous Deployment.
+It automates the process of integrating code changes, running tests, and deploying applications to production, reducing manual effort and errors.

+**Importance for the Project:**
+- Faster deployment cycles
+- Early bug detection through automated testing
+- Ensures stable and reliable backend updates

+**Tools Used:**

+- **GitHub Actions**: Automates workflows for building, testing, and deploying the backend.

+- **Docker**: Ensures consistent application environments across development, staging, and production.

+- **PostgreSQL and Redis Services**: Used in the pipelines for testing database and caching operations.